prismskylabs/aws-snapper/LAMBDA.md

 but there's no reason you have to run the script in the region it will be backing up.)

-2. Select "Create A Lambda Function" (or "Get Started Now" in the likely event that you don't already have a Lambda Function created.)
+2. Click "Create A Lambda Function" (or "Get Started Now" in the likely event that you don't already have a Lambda Function created.)

+3. On the "Select blueprint" screen, choose "Blank Function".

+4. Bypass the "Configure triggers" step for now.

+5. On the "Configure function" screen:

-3. Search for the "hello-world-python" blueprint and select it.
+    1. Enter anything you like for the Name and Description fields.

-4. Name the Function anything you like.
-Optionally enter a description.
+    2. Select "Python 2.7" for the Runtime field.

-5. Paste the source code for [aws-snapper.py](aws-snapper.py) into the code entry field.
+    3. Paste the source code of [aws-snapper.py](aws-snapper.py) into the code entry field.

-6. For the "Handler" field enter `YourFunctionName.lambda_handler` where YourFunctionName is the name you gave the Lambda Function.
+    4. For the Handler field enter `YourFunctionName.lambda_handler` where YourFunctionName is the name you gave the Lambda Function.
+    5. Select "Choose an existing role" for the Role field.

-7. Select the IAM Role you created under "Role".
+    6. Select the IAM Role you created above for the Existing role field.
+    7. Set Memory to the minimum (128MB).
+Set Timeout to 30 sec.
+(This can be tuned later using execution stats from CloudWatch)

-8. "Memory" can be set to the minimum (128mb).
-Timeout will likely need some tuning later but 30 sec is typical for the script to finish.
-The "VPC" field should be left as "No VPC," since the script will interact with your EBS volumes through the AWS API and not through the EC2 instances themselves.
+    8. The "VPC" field should be left as "No VPC," since the script will interact with your EBS volumes through the AWS API and not via the EC2 instances themselves.

-9. Click "Next".
+6. Click "Next".

-10. Review the settings and click "Create function".
+7. Review the settings and click "Create function".

 You now have a function that can be triggered by other sources.
 The triggers will be configured in the next step.